Island County Housing Authority

-Island County Housing Authority is a Public Housing Agency in Coupeville, Washington that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 17th, 2019, Island County Housing Authority has 1 waiting lists that are open now or opening soon.
+Island County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of March 4th, 2021, Island County Housing Authority has 1 waiting lists that are open now or opening soon.

 Island County Housing Authority serves Island County.